mrv-king/RGOOSE/README.md

 # HOW TO INTERPRET THE RESULTS
 Whenever the client application is started, it spits out one RGOOSE message.
 When the server application receives the RGOOSE message it tries to calculate its time latency and, if the attempt is successful, prints the results in seconds.
 It is the user's responsibility to be sure that two devices (server and client) are properly time synchronized and that the communication line between them is stable and robust.
 Otherwise, the latency test will be incorrect.

-# Latency test setup.
-Step-by-step instruction.
-Raspberry Pi 4
+# 5G latency test, step-by-step instruction for Raspberry Pi 4
 1. Update the package index: sudo apt-get update
 2. Install cmake: sudo apt-get install cmake
 3. Install libboost libraries: sudo apt-get install libboost-all-dev